[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 4. Another prophet tells of "the coming of the day of the Lord, the great and terrible day.
 Then everyone shall be rescued who calls on the name of the Lord."

-In the New Testament reading Paul expressly speaks of a new birthing, "all creation is groaning in labor pains even until now; and not only that, but we ourselves, who have the firstfruits of the Spirit, we also groan within ourselves
+In the New Testament reading Paul expressly speaks of a new birthing, "all creation is groaning in labor pains even until now; and not only that, but we ourselves, who have the firstfruits of the Spirit, we also groan within ourselves as we wait for adoption, the redemption of our bodies."

 And in the Gospel passage, Jesus speaks of the Spirit coming forth like a fountain of water from within his body.
-John adds, to round out the scenario, that the Spirit had not yet been given "because Jesus had not yet been glorified."
+John adds, to round out the scene, that the Spirit had not yet been given "because Jesus had not yet been glorified."
 That glorification came for Jesus in the total surrender of himself to the Father on the cross.

-In reading through these, perhaps more than once, maybe some phrase will grab your attention.
+In reading through these, perhaps more than once, maybe some phrase will catch your attention.
 You can stay with it, see where it leads... or move on.
 Allow the mind to take in the vast scope of the setting, designed to embrace the whole history of humankind.
 The outpouring of the Spirit is a revitalising of the family God has created for herself.
 Why do we find that hard to believe?

 Another exercise for Pentecost could be to look at the different symbols for the Spirit that are found throughout the bible.
 We are familiar with the dove but the primary one might be the wind.
 It features prominently in the experience the apostles had but also in the first lines of the bible - Genesis 1:1-2: